JulianNicholls/Countdown/readme.md

-I'd say that the word list seems to be at about the right level, because when Susie Dent uses the pen camera on the dictionary, the word has so far been found by this prpgram as one of the longest words.
+I'd say that the word list seems to be at about the right level, because when Susie Dent uses the pen camera on the dictionary, the word has so far been found by this program as one of the longest words.

 ## Bonuses